How Long Can You Go Without Sleep?

 Frequently Asked Questions

 It depends on your situation, but our advice is to avoid all-nighters if you can.
 If you’re staying up to cram for a test the next day, you would be better off getting a good night’s sleep so you can think clearly.
-Sleep deprivation affects your memory, so you may not recall the needed information.
+Sleep deprivation affects your memory and how you consolidate information into memory, so you may not recall the needed information.
+You're better served by sleeping after a little bit of studying than staying up all night.

 Two hours of sleep is not great.
 But when it comes to rest, a little bit is better than none.
 Even a couple of hours gives your body a chance to recover.